Hot summer? How to protect your dog from the heat

 • A cooling pad – stays cool without electricity or moisture.

-• Monster pâté easy to take and serve while being kind to your stomach.
+• Monster paté easy to bring and serve while being gentle on the stomach.

 Summary – checklist for hot days: